Elmarrow/NeighborhoodMapApp/README.md

 ## Prerequisite Information

  This project makes use of both Google Maps & Foursquare API's.
-In order to do this effectively I have integrated these two libraries:
+For the sidebar search functionality the React Burger Menu library was used.
+All these three libraries were used for the completion of the project:

  React Foursquare Library: